 We consider Northfield's economy adequate.
-The city, with an estimated population of 20,805, is located in Dakota and Rice counties.
-The city benefits, in our view, from a stabilizing institutional influence.
-The city has a projected per capita effective buying income of 89.4% of the national level and per capita market value of \$72,138.
-Overall, the city's market value grew by 10.0% over the past year to \$1.5 billion in 2017.
+The city, with an estimated population of 20,805, is in Dakota and Rice counties.
+Northfield covers approximately 7.6 square miles near Interstate 35, about 40 miles south of the Twin Cities metropolitan statistical area (MSA).
+It benefits, in our view, from a stabilizing institutional influence.
+The city has a projected per capita effective buying income of 88.4% of the national level and per capita market value of \$72,138.
+Overall, market value grew by 10.0% over the past year to \$1.5 billion in 2017.
+The weight-averaged unemployment rate of the counties was 3.5% in 2016.

-Though not technically part of an MSA, Northfield is centrally located between the Twin Cities, Rochester, and Mankato, all of which are roughly an hour away.
-Local employment is available in higher education, health care, and food processing, with top employers including St. Olaf (employs 860), Northfield Hospital (a component unit of the city, 839), local school district No.659 (730), Carleton College (700), and Post Breakfast Cereal (manufacturing, 675).
-St. Olaf and Carleton colleges, located in the city, are stabilizing institutions.

-The city has recently seen and will likely continue to see steady valuation growth, reflecting rising existing property values, along with several larger new developments, which include a new science center at Carleton and a new hotel.
-Residential growth also continues, both in terms of single-family development and multi-family development.
+Home to St. Olaf and Carleton colleges, which we consider stabilizing institutions.
+Though not technically part of an MSA, the city is centrally located between the Twin Cities, Rochester (about an hour to the southeast) and Mankato (a little over an hour to the west).
+Local employment is available in higher education, health care, and food processing, with top employers including St. Olaf (employs 860), Northfield Hospital (a component unit of the city, 780), Carleton College (700), and Post Breakfast Cereal (manufacturing, 675).
+The city has recently seen and will likely continue to see strong valuation growth at least through the next year, reflecting organic growth in existing property values, along with several larger new developments, which include a new science center at Carleton and a new hotel.
 The city's 2017 net tax capacity comprised mostly residential homestead properties, at 58% of the total, though with a good mix of commercial/industrial (23%) and nonhomestead residential (15%) properties.